Understanding DMARC Reports| EasyDMARC

 Why Do You Need DMARC Reports?

-DMARC reports provide a bird’s eye view of your domain infrastructure.
+DMARC reports, including those from DMARC test emails, provide a bird’s eye view of your domain infrastructure.
 By analyzing them, you can detect malicious emails that claim to be from your domain.
 Without DMARC reports, you wouldn’t be able to know where to start your source configuration journey.
 They also hint towards the sources to configure and issues to fix.

-DMARC reports that you receive on the mentioned email address can be overwhelming — especially when you send bulk emails regularly.
+The DMARC reports you receive on the email address mentioned can be overwhelming, especially when you send bulk emails regularly.

 Fortunately, you can easily collect and analyze this information with EasyDMARC’s DMARC report analyzer.
 Replace your email address with the one provided by our platform specifically for that purpose.